TanyaMidtbo/Us-Hikers-Blog/README.md

 After that I decided to add firebase to this project and made a huge mess.
 After wasting the whole two days trying to fix the issue I decided I don't really like webpack that much and returned to the parcel project.
 This one.
 ### Summary

+### Conclusion
+Copying things from one project to another is a bad idea